Do you want to throw away hundreds of dollars each year to be hairless? Or instead, would you prefer spending just a few dollars each year on shaving?

 Can You Shave Against the Grain with a Safety Razor?

 Of course!
 I couldn’t have smooth legs otherwise.

 With the one blade you minimize the tugging, pulling and irritating of the hair, therefore, there’s no irritation to the skin.
-That is if there aren’t any previous cuts on the skin you’re shaving now with a one-blade safety razor.

 For armpits and the bikini area, I would advise to first go with the grain to cut down the length of the hair, then re-lather the skin and only then shave against the grain.

 Is Shaving Bikini Area with Safety Razor a Good Idea?

 Just be very careful and slow the first time you do it.
 Keep the skin wet at all times and you should have a smooth shave.

 Can You Bring a Safety Razor on an Airplane?

 Generally speaking, no. But this will depend on which airline you’re flying with.

 If you’re just talking about the handle with no blade attached, then you will be ok but you’ll probably have to take it out and show them when you go through security.